ineffectivecoder/gopkinit/README.md

 ## Overview

-This project implements RFC 4556 (PKINIT) in Go along with U2U and S4U2Self functionality, providing a complete toolset for certificate-based Kerberos attacks.
-Unlike `gokrb5`, which lacks PKINIT support, this implementation provides the complete PKINIT layer plus advanced attack capabilities.
+This project implements RFC 4556 (PKINIT) in Go along with U2U and S4U2Self functionality, providing a toolset for certificate-based Kerberos attacks.

 ## Installation